emard/FleaFPGA-JTAG/FleaFPGA-JTAG-linux/README.md

 FleaFPGA-JTAG utility
 Based on Lattice ispVME software.
 Copyright 2008 Lattice Semiconductor Corp.
 See license.txt file.

+From linux this can build executables for both linux and windows.

+For linux:

+    make clean
+    make -f Makefile.linux

+For windows (needs ftdi d2xx unzipped to /tmp/ftdi):

+    make clean
+    make -f Makefile.win32

 ----------------------------

 For a full tutorial, please see the FleaFPGA Quickstart Guide for your FleaFPGA board.